lavanet/docs/docs/tokenomics/growth.md

 title: 📈 Growth
 ---

-# 🪙 Tokenomics: Growth with Magma
+# 🪙 Growth with Magma
-Lava has a deflationary token supply which is managed by DAO governance.
+Lava has a capped token supply which is managed by DAO governance.
 There are existing and future plans to stimulate ecosystem growth:

 ## 🌋 Magma Points
 Points are separate to LAVA tokens and can be used to reward loyal community members.
-Lava Foundation will distribute points to chains using Lava’s Incentivized RPC Pools; points distribution will be decided by the chain.
+Lava Foundation can distribute points to chains using Lava’s Incentivized RPC Pools; points distribution can be decided by the chain.
 Additionally, wallet-users can earn points by using Lava-powered RPC to access partner chains.

 ## 🎉 Lava Drop Seasons
 To boost growth and engagement, airdrops to network participants may take place.